Deadlineem/Extras-Addon-for-YimMenu/README.md

 (More options may be added in future releases)
 ## How to Update Extras Addon/YimMenu

+(Make sure you have the latest update.bat, it does not update itself because its only a batch file.)
 1. Run `update.bat` and simply select the option, the application will download/install the latest versions of the addon and YimMenu for you.